ryanmsartor/XU-Mini-M-Custom-MinUI-Paks/README.md

 3) Place the folders for your ports inside Tools/magicmini/PortMaster.pak.
 4) Place the shell scripts to launch your ports inside Roms/Ports.

-## Known issues:
-Analog stick polarity is reversed for Ports :/